Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

 API

-* Added in REST API server which accepts a POST request with a JSON data payload and returns a stub JSON payload
+* Added in REST API server which accepts a POST request with a JSON data payload and returns a JSON payload

 * Added in unit-test for POST request with REST API server